brsvppv/SingleLabelDomainRegKeyFix/README.md

 # SingleLabelDomainRegKeyFix
 Unable to Join Single Label Domain- Registry key Fix Script

-Run the Script on the prompt selec the approparaite command number and press enter
+Run the Script with powershell, on the question prompt select the appropriate command number and press enter

 Select 1 - To Create the AllowSingleLabelDnsDomain DWORD key Select 2 - To Change the value to 1 of the AllowSingleLabelDnsDomain DWORD key